robotcaresystems/RoboticsLanguage/RoboticsLanguage/Documentation/Compiler/Philosophy/README.md

 ![](../../Assets/compiler-flow.png)

-In this document we will use the words _Inputs_ or _Parser_ interchangeably meaning the process of transforming text written in a particular language to an abstract syntax tree: the internal representation of the code.
+In this document we will use the words **inputs** or **parser** interchangeably, meaning the process of transforming text written in a particular language to an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) implemented in [xml](https://en.wikipedia.org/wiki/XML), i.e. the internal representation of the source code.

-The words _Outputs_ and _Code generation_ mean the process of transforming the abstract syntax tree into text documents, such as, c++ code, HTML pages, etc.
+The words **outputs** and **code generation** mean the process of transforming the abstract syntax tree into text documents, such as, c++ code, HTML pages, etc.

+The word **code** refers to the abstract syntax tree implemented in **xml**.
+The xml structure was chosen for its ability to store attributes on each tag.
+Attributes can be used by each module to store information for a particular element of the abstract syntax tree, acting as _an annotation_ that can be used for decision making or code generation.

+The word **parameters** refer to generic information, independent of the code, used in all the processing steps of the compiler.

+The words **plug-in** or **modules** refer to processing blocks that operate on text (for input or output), code, or the parameters.
+The `rol` compiler is designed to be modular, composed of modules that are sequenced to process from inputs to outputs.

 ## The parameters